The Pros And Cons Of Commercial Subleasing (+ VIDEO)

 There aren’t too many risks when it comes to commercial subleasing.
 But, as with everything, there are some.
 If you’re considering a commercial sublease, keep the following things in mind.

 Perhaps the most significant risk that you need to consider is the chance of your sublessor defaulting or breaching the terms of the original lease.
-If this happens, it will most certainly affect your lease as well.
+If this happens, a sublessee will likely lose immediate access to the premises.

 You can mitigate your risks by ensuring your sublease terms include the rights to recover costs and damages.
-Be sure to understand your rights and obligations when it comes to sublessor default, and make sure you’re protected before you sign on the dotted line.
+Be sure to understand your rights and obligations when it comes to sublessor default, make sure your sublease rent is finding its way to the Landlord’s pocket, and make sure you’re protected before you sign on the dotted line.

 If the sublessor has negotiated less than favourable terms with their landlord, they may try and pass these on to you.
 So, be sure to ask to see their original contract, and do your research by comparing your terms to other properties on the market.